 As previously mentioned, increased use of currency swaps can help address the credit concerns presented by FX volatility common in emerging markets.
-For example, the TCX - The Currency Exchange Fund hedges exchange rate risk in order Figure 22: Proportion of climate blended finance transactions by concessional instrument, 2017-2022 to protect international lenders and their local borrowers from exchange rate volatility.
+For example, the TCX - The Currency Exchange Fund hedges exchange rate risk in order to protect international lenders and their local borrowers from exchange rate volatility.
 According to TCX's 2022 Impact Report, the fund mitigated risks for \$1.38 billion of new development finance loans to emerging and frontier markets across 428 transactions and 43 currencies last year.
 Nevertheless, few currency swap providers are on the market despite significant demand for concessional resources that could be used to subsidize the cost of swaps of illiquid or high-risk currencies.